 These technologies also support self-management of health, which research has found to be effective in addressing chronic health conditions because the consumer is more actively engaged in the process and therefore more likely to take ownership of their health (Pellegrini et al 2014; Morrison et al 2012).
 Their use can improve health status, increase symptom control and thereby reduce the use of general practitioners and admissions to a hospital (Tegart et al 2014).

-Such outcomes also bring benefits in the form of cost savings and efficiencies to health systems and evidence is growing about their effectiveness.
-In Australia, the CSIRO (Telehealth) Home Monitoring project highlights what is possible having identified:
+Such outcomes also bring benefits in the form of cost savings and efficiencies to health systems, and to individuals in the form of improved health and greater control over the management of their condition.
+Evidence is growing about their effectiveness.
+In Australia, the CSIRO Home Monitoring project highlights what is possible - see Case Study 2, Section 2.3.2 below.